 Like most medications, biologics have both benefits and risks.
 They can reduce your inflammation, and in doing so, stall the progression of your Crohn’s.
 However, they can also put you at risk for infections and certain cancers.

 Some doctors recommend avoiding the risks associated with biologics by saving that treatment for when other therapies aren’t working.
-Other doctors advocate for a “top-down” approach in which you try biologics sooner rather than later to stop intestinal damage before it starts.
+Other doctors advocate for a top-down approach.
+This is when you try biologics sooner rather than later to stop intestinal damage before it starts.

-Your doctor will help you weigh the risks and benefits so you can make an informed decision about whether to start treatment with biologics.
-Knowing about what to expect can make switching to biologics easier.
+Your healthcare team can help you weigh the risks and benefits so you can make an informed decision about whether to start treatment with biologics.
+Knowing what to expect can also help you decide whether to switch to biologics.

-Intravenous doses are given by infusion in a clinical setting.
+Intravenous doses, on the other hand, are only given by infusion in a clinical setting.
 This method can take several hours.
-Wear comfortable clothing, bring snacks and entertainment, such as a book, and arrange to have a ride home afterward.
+Wear comfortable clothing, bring snacks and entertainment such as a book, and arrange to have a ride home afterward.

 - Arthritis.
 You may develop joint pain.

-- Lupus-like reaction (LLR).
+- Lupus-like reaction.
 You may experience rash, fever, muscle ache, and joint pain.

-Depending on your case, the possible benefits of biologic medicine may outweigh these risks.
-Your doctor can tell you more about the risks and help you make an informed decision about whether to take them.
+Depending on your case, the possible benefits of biologic medication may outweigh these risks.
+A healthcare professional can tell you more about the risks and help you make an informed decision about whether to take them.

-There are certain situations where your doctor will recommend taking a medication break, such as before surgery.
-For the most part though, expect your doctor to recommend consistent use of biologics.
+In certain situations, such as before surgery, your doctor will recommend taking a medication break.
+In many circumstances, however, your doctor will likely recommend the consistent use of biologics.

 Biologics work by targeting and suppressing the inflammation response that can trigger Crohn’s flares.
-However, these medications come with side effects including reduced ability to fight infection.
-They require a subcutaneous injection or intravenous infusion.
+However, these medications come with side effects, including reduced ability to fight infection.

-You should continue taking your biologic even while in remission, unless instructed otherwise by your doctor.
+It’s also important to continue taking your biologic even while in remission unless instructed otherwise by your doctor.